Ariel-GonzAguer/michiCards-React-Vite-version/README.md

 - By the moment are two *'Feral Cards'*, that are singular types of cards.
 Go for them!
 - NEW!
 Now made it with React.
 The App works smoother.
 - NEW!
 Navigation improved.
+- NEW!
+The cards made with Random pictures are saved in Local Storage.

 ### Device considerations